MayarAlfares/Medical-Mammogram-Random-Forest/README.md

 # Medical-Mammogram-Random-Forest
 ## Bachelor Project

-Mammogram classification into normal, abnormal and benign.
+Mammogram detection, localization and classification into normal, abnormal and benign.

 1. **Pre-Processing**